 Estrogen: The Cycle Regulator

 Estrogen is another important hormone in the female cycle.
-It regulates the buildup and breakdown of the uterine lining and also plays a role in regulating body weight, skin condition and emotional well-being.
+It regulates the buildup and breakdown of the uterine lining and also plays a role in regulating body weight, skin condition, and emotional well-being.

 FSH – The Conductor of the Cycle

-Prostaglandins: The Doppelgängers of Hormones
+Prostaglandins: The Hormone Doppelgängers

-Progesterone: The Hormone of Pregnancy
+Progesterone: The Pregnancy Hormone

 Interesting to know: